CSCPR: Cross-Source-Context Indoor RGB-D Place Recognition

-The third step is to extract the key frames of each scenario, where we build a graph for each scenario using the positively matched frames and choose the dominating nodes as the keyframes of the scenario as \cite{kornilova2023dominating}, according to the connection of the graph.

-The datasaets are separated into training, evaluation, and testing scenarios, and each testing scenario contains database key-frames for recall calculation.
-ScanNetIPR contains 1605 scenarios and 53201 frames in total.
-For each frame, there are positively and negatively matched frames in the same scenarios.
-Each frame of the point cloud contains positional information $x,y,z$, normal information $n_x, n_y, n_z$, color information $r, g, b$, and also semantic labels of each point.
-ARKitIPR contains 4679 scenarios and 377625 frames in total.
-Each point cloud has positional, normal, and color information.

 As shown in Figure \ref{fig:dataset_diff}, the top row contains two point clouds in a scene of ScanNetIPR and the bottom row contains two point clouds in a scene of ARKitIPR.
-The Normals in the figure represent the normal vectors of the points, which are shown as RGB images with the $\{n_x,n_y,n_z\}$ as $\{r,g,b\}$.
-The RGB-D point clouds are extracted as mentioned in Section \ref{sec:data_generation}.
-The Semantic column in ScanNetIPR is points segmentation and in ARKit is the object classification with bounding boxes.
+The normals in the figure represent the normal vectors of the points, which are shown as RGB images with the $\{n_x,n_y,n_z\}$ as $\{r,g,b\}$.
+The RGB-D point clouds are extracted as discussed in Section \ref{sec:data_generation}.
+The Semantic column is points segmentation in ScanNetIPR and is the object classification with bounding boxes in ARKitIPR.